Cars Race-O-Rama: Development

 Cars Race-O-Rama debuted at E3 2009.
 The primary version was developed by Incinerator Studios, and this version was released on PlayStation 3, Wii, Xbox 360, and PlayStation 2.
 It was powered by Rainbow Studios' engine, which had been the technology behind the previous two Cars installments.
 The PSP and DS versions of the game were created by Tantalus Media in Melbourne and Brisbane, Australia.
 A toy line for the release was released in early 2009, as the name "Race O Rama" was used for the 3rd series of Mattel Die-Cast Disney Cars.
 This is the last Disney/Pixar video game published by THQ as well as the last game to be published by any other company except Disney Interactive Studios until 2017 when Cars 3: Driven to Win was published by Warner Bros.
 Interactive.
 It is also the final Cars game to be released on the PlayStation 2.

 Reception

 Cars Race-O-Rama received mixed reviews, according to Metacritic.

 IGN noted that the game felt like a cash grab, saying that it felt like the "soulless husk of a great movie".
 Game Informer wrote, "It’s not fun to explore, and aside from activating a few boring minigames, there’s no reason to cruise around the levels," with regards to exploration.
 GamesRadar+ said that the game was fun for children and praised its characters and customization while criticizing the price tag, character designs, and lack of iteration.

-Legacy

-Cars Race-O-Rama is infamous for being incompletable when played on Xbox 360.
-The final achievement found in the game, titled "OVER-ACHIEVER!", is unobtainable due to a glitch where the achievement will not unlock when the requirements are met.
-(Unlock all other achievements found in the game.)
-The game currently sits at a 0% completion total on achievement-tracking website TrueAchievements.